willr292/ci-lab-1/README.md

 ## Project Setup
 1. Create a GitHub account for yourself if you don't have one already (it is free!)
-2. From the GitHub website, fork this repository - your new repository will be associated with your own account on GitHub.
-You can use the same name as this repository.
-You should be able to see your new repository within GitHub - including its history, which is copied as part of the fork.  **Exactly which button to click to see commit history?**
+2. From the GitHub website, fork this repository
+    - your new repository will be associated with your own account on GitHub
+    - you should be able to see your new repository within GitHub - including its history; select `commits` to see this history
 3. Open a terminal, navigate to a directory that you normally use for your own development, and make a local clone of your new GitHub repository. **COMMAND**
 4. Examine the structure of this project.
 Take a look at the site/index.html file.
 See that it references bundle.js, and that this file does not currently exist.
 5. Also see that there is very little so far in your top-level directory.